nomadbsd/handbook/handbook.md

 is configured to automatically log in the default user *nomad*.
 The program *nomadbsd-dmconfig* ([Openbox menu](#overview) -> *Settings* -> *Display manager settings*) allows you to change/disable the default user, and to enable/disable auto login.
-Futhermore, it lets you change the theme.
+Furthermore, it lets you change the theme.
 If you want to add a new theme, copy the theme's directory to */usr/local/share/slim/themes/*.
 To see a preview in *nomadbsd-dmconfig* copy a screenshot of the login screen to */usr/local/share/slim/themes/your-theme-name/preview.png*.